karthi2011/InsuranceDetailsChatBot/utils/Readme.md

 6. To add PDF and update the Vector database

+Create Docs folder
-put the PDFs inside the docs folder and run setup.py
+put the PDFs inside the Docs folder and run setup.py